tyler-kemp-tylertech/RBC/Readme.md

 - A Github Personal access token with repo permissions stored in an environment variable called `GITHUB_TOKEN`

 ## Usage
-1. Run the ReleaseBranchCreator.exe from the shortcut in the release-scripts directory and follow the instructions
+1. Run the ReleaseBranchCreator.exe and follow the instructions

 ## Notes

-1. This app uses the configs.json file to locate all of the repos to cut branches for.
+1. This app makes calls to all of the repos in the repos.json file to create a new release branch that is used for our push to prod process.
-2. The configs.json file is copied into the build directory when running the build.ps1 script
+2. The repos.json file is copied into the build directory when running the build.ps1 script.
+The exe depends on it being in the same directory.
-3. If you need to manually create a release branch for a repo, edit the configs.json file in the build directory and then run the app
+3. If you need to manually create a release branch for a repo, edit the repos.json file in the build directory (or whereever the .exe is located) to not include that repo and then run the app